Dr. med. Dirk Manski

 Lifestyle Changes

-The renunciation of smoking, regular exercise, only moderate amounts of alcohol and a healthy diet can prevent the development of erectile dysfunction.
-A change in lifestyle in midlife with manifest erectile dysfunction is, however, often too late and has little therapeutic value in regard of erectile function within months.
-If a change in lifestyle is maintained over years, vascular changes are partly reversible and erectile dysfunction may improve in 30% of men (Esposito et al., 2004).
+The renunciation of smoking, regular exercise, only moderate amounts of alcohol, and a healthy diet can prevent the development of erectile dysfunction (ED).
+A change in lifestyle in midlife with manifest erectile dysfunction is, however, often too late and has little therapeutic value regarding erectile function within months.
+If a lifestyle change is maintained over the years, vascular changes are partly reversible and erectile dysfunction may improve in 30% of men (Esposito et al., 2004).
 Advanced vascular changes are not reversible.
-However, lifestyle modification should in principle be recommended to all patients with ED, as it increases the efficacy of oral medications and improves cardiovascular prognosis (Meldrum et al., 2011).
-Improvement in erectile dysfunction can also be expected in alcoholics with abstinence.
-The change of a medication with side effects on erectile function is a good option for improvement of ED, if the cardiological or neurological safety is maintained.
+However, lifestyle modification should, in principle, be recommended to all patients with ED, as it increases the efficacy of oral medications and improves cardiovascular prognosis (Meldrum et al., 2011).
+Alcoholics can expect improvement in erectile dysfunction with abstinence.
+The change of medication with side effects on erectile function is a good option for improving ED if cardiological or neurological safety is maintained.

 Physiotherapy

-Physiotherapy (pelvic floor exercises) may show a therapeutic effect in erectile dysfunction due to mild venous insufficiency.
+Physiotherapy (pelvic floor exercises) may show a therapeutic effect on erectile dysfunction by improving mild venous insufficiency.

 Late-onset Hypogonadism

 Testosterone substitution should be considered for patients with late-onset hypogonadism (LOH) and erectile dysfunction.
 The effect of testosterone substitution on erectile function is only moderate, but improved libido and better effectiveness of oral drugs can be expected.
-LOH is frequently associated with a metabolic syndrome, testosterone substitution improves several parameters of the metabolic syndrome.
-Whether a long-term androgen therapy shows a benefit for the patients in regard of overall survival remains to be proven.
-Over the long term, risks of testosterone supplementation is poorly understood.
+LOH is frequently associated with metabolic syndrome, and testosterone substitution improves several parameters of the metabolic syndrome.
+Whether a long-term androgen therapy shows a benefit for the patients regarding overall survival remains to be proven.
+Over the long term, the risks of testosterone supplementation are poorly understood.

-Other drugs as L-carnitine or DHEA are also used in the treatment of erectile dysfunction with symptoms of ADAM, however, there are no supporting controlled trials.
+Other drugs, such as L-carnitine or DHEA, are also used in the treatment of erectile dysfunction with symptoms of LOH.
+However, there are no supporting controlled trials.

 Phosphodiesterase type 5 (PDE5) Inhibitors

 Phosphodiesterase type 5 (PDE5) inhibitors have simplified the treatment of erectile dysfunction.
-PDE5 inhibitors offer, compared to other orally active drug, a superior efficacy.
-The success rates of PDE5 inhibitors (successful sexual intercourse) is around 70-75% in patients with ED and with maximal dosage.
-The market share of new PDE5 inhibitors (vardenafil, tadalafil) is increasing to the expense of sildenafil.
-Tadalafil has a longer mechanism of action and is marketed as "weekend pill".
-Vardenafil has a faster onset of action and a favorable side-effect spectrum.
-General mechanisms of action, side effects and pharmacokinetics see section phosphodiesterase type 5 inhibitors.
+PDE5 inhibitors offer, compared to other drugs per os, a superior efficacy.
+The success rate of PDE5 inhibitors (successful sexual intercourse) is around 70-75% in patients with ED and with maximal dosage.
+For mechanisms of action, side effects, and pharmacokinetics see section phosphodiesterase type 5 inhibitors.
 Dosage of PDE5 inhibitors:

 Other Drugs used against Erectile Dysfunction